 Since returning to the clinic I have been absorbing myself in this style of practice.
 It has been a part of my work for many years, but I am now exploring the system in depth to deepen my knowledge.
 Another mentor of mine once told me that when learning a specific style, it is best to focus only on that style.
 Placing a limit on using other styles and containing yourself within that box.
 This allows one to discover the true potential of that style.
 It provides a space for you to learn its secrets, and to discover its limitation.

 Those who have been in the clinic with me recently may have noticed some shifts in my practice as a result of this.
 The intention of this, of course, is for better clinical outcomes for my clients.
 I am noticing shifts in the treatment results, but it is the experience of change for my clients that can determine the success of treatment.

-I have returned with a new level of excitement for my ongoing learning, and hope to bring this to my treatments.
+I have returned to my Melbourne acupuncture clinic with a new level of excitement for my ongoing learning, and hope to bring this to my treatments.
 I hope you all enjoy receiving this style of treatment as much as I enjoy providing it!

 What else would you like to know?